Introduction

 The real problem can be found through examining the perspectives of the parties to the transaction in turn.

 First, let’s consider the merchants who do accept digital currency payments now, such as Amazon, Microsoft, and Hotels.com.
 These integrate BitPay into their platforms, allowing customers to pay using Bitcoin.
 But none of these merchants actually keep their money in Bitcoin – instead, they immediately convert all accounts receivable to USD.
 Why?
 The answer is obvious: the price of Bitcoin is not stable, and merchants are not traders who want to speculate on whether the asset will go up or down.
 Liu and Tsyvinski quantify the risks present in the largest cryptocurrencies, showing how they vary 37-58% from month to month.
 Most businesses aren’t willing to risk a 5% variance on a multimillion overnight payment, much less tolerate holding cryptocurrency in the face of large potential swings.
-Just as they wouldn’t hold their money in barrels of oil, they are not likely to hold digital currency for any length of time, since the value could drop suddenly and drastically, putting them in a difficult cash flow position.
 Even those who support and promote cryptocurrency are unlikely to keep their cash reserves or quarterly revenues in this asset.

 Second, let’s imagine trying to make a purchase using a wildly fluctuating asset like Bitcoin – you won’t know how much the item costs from minute to minute, and you worry that you’re going to spend the asset at a low point when you could have held on and gotten a better bargain.
 This is a terrible dilemma for the user and adds complexity to the already difficult process of deciding on the right product.
 Or imagine getting paid 1 Bitcoin per month for your job – one month you have enough for all your bills, and the next you fall short.